 2. Place them in the pan cut side down ( you can add a 1/2 tsp butter if you like).

-3. Toast them on a low to medium until they are warmed and lightly golden.
+3. Toast them on low to medium heat until warm and lightly golden.

 Reheating tips: